11 Children's Books That Celebrate Black Voices

-Children learn about the world through books, and it's important that all kids are able to see themselves in the stories they read.
-Kids books also allow us to celebrate the diversity that makes our communities vibrant and special.
-That's why both during Black History Month and all year long we celebrate and honor the work of Black Americans.
+Children learn about the world through books, and it's important that all kids are able to see themselves represented in the stories they read.
+Children's books also allow us to celebrate the diversity that makes our communities vibrant and special.
+That's why--both during Black History Month and all year long--we celebrate and honor the work of Black Americans.
 Below are books by Black authors and illustrators sharing stories of love, hope, spirituality, self-esteem, bravery, and joy.

 Written as a letter to his unborn baby sibling, Dear Star Baby shares how a little boy processes the grief he and his family experience after a miscarriage.
 He tells the baby all about how they were preparing their home to welcome them and the things he was looking forward to doing together.
 He processes his wonders, wishes, and sadness after this tremendous loss.
 Dad says their Star Baby feels far away.
 Mom says their Star Baby is always in her heart.
 The little boy imagines his baby sibling singing and twinkling in the night sky as he sleeps.